morrownr/8814au/README.md

-Notice: A new standards compliant (mac80211), in-kernel driver for rtl8814au chipset based adapters and modules has been merged into Linux kernels 6.15 and 6.16.
+Notice: A new standards compliant (mac80211), in-kernel driver for rtl8814au chipset based adapters and modules has been merged into Linux kernel 6.16.
 If your distro uses kernel 6.16 or later, there is no need to install this driver.
 The new driver is part of the rtw88 series of drivers.
 The new in-kernel driver is Linux Standards compliant (mac80211) and is a much better driver than this one.
 This driver will no longer get API related updates beyond kernel 6.14.
-If you use a kernel prior to 6.15, it is possible to use the new standards compliant driver by going to the following repo:
+If you use a kernel prior to 6.16, it is possible to use the new standards compliant driver by going to the following repo:

 https://github.com/lwfinger/rtw88